OckermanSethGVSU/Social-Media-Mask-Dataset/README.md

 The initial published version of this dataset can also be found on [Zenodo](https://doi.org/10.5281/zenodo.5813804).

-The accompanying paper, along with contact information if you have any questions, can be found on [TODO]().

 ## Instructions for Download Script Use
 Below is a step by step walkthrough on how to successfully use our download script.